-(B) Any item that evolved from an item described in subparagraph (A) through advances in technology or performance and that is not yet available in the commercial marketplace, but will be available in the commercial marketplace in time to satisfy the delivery requirements under a Federal Government solicitation.

-(C) Any item that, but for-

-(i) modifications of a type customarily available in the commercial marketplace, or would satisfy the criteria in subparagraph (A) or (B).
+- (B) Any item that evolved from an item described in subparagraph (A) through advances in technology or performance and that is not yet available in the commercial marketplace, but will be available in the commercial marketplace in time to satisfy the delivery requirements under a Federal Government solicitation. - (C) Any item that, but for- - (i) modifications of a type customarily available in the commercial marketplace, or - (ii) minor modifications made to meet Federal Government requirements, would satisfy the criteria in subparagraph (A) or (B).